Block Student Associates 2025-26: Block Museum - Northwestern University

 Social Policy (2026)

-I am a junior from Atlanta, Georgia studying Human Development in Context on the pre-med track.
+I am a senior from Atlanta, Georgia studying Human Development in Context on the pre-med track.
 Since the beginning of my freshman year at Northwestern University, I felt that The Block was a very special place, and I knew I had to be a part of it.
 As a Block Museum Student Associate, I am privileged to be part of a team in which we are able to further educate and stimulate conversations in our community about shared emotional and physical experiences through art.

 Ashley Kim